Use the guide below to help you decide which size skip is best for your requirements.Download Specification

 Things to consider

-- If you are unsure of what size to go for, it is generally a better idea to go for the larger size as it is very dangerous to overload a RORO container and you will always find extra waste to go into it!
+- If you are unsure of what size RORO container you need, it is generally a better idea to go for the larger size as it is very dangerous and costly to overload a RORO container, you will always find extra waste to go into it!